Actionable Book Summary: Start with Why by Simon Sinek

 How to do this?

-By sharing your views of the world.
+By sharing your views with the world.
 By sharing why you exist.

 For the seller, selling based on price is like heroin.
 The short-term gain is fantastic, but the more you do it, the harder it becomes to kick the habit.
 Once buyers get used to paying a lower-than-average price for a product or services, it is very hard to get them to pay more.”
 Simon Sinek